 Poor workmanship and improper waterproofing installation are one of the biggest contributors to moisture problems.
 Ensure you hire qualified tradesmen to complete your wet area renovations to ensure it is fully watertight.
 While you may want to save costs when hiring trades, it’s important that the completed job will stay just that- complete.
 You don’t want to find issues down the track with an unpractical design, improper installation or anything else that could lead to building defects.

 For Peace of Mind, It’s Vital

-Vital Building & Pest Inspections are an independent party that can inspect wet areas of your residential or commercial building, whether you currently own it or are interested in acquiring or renting the property.
+Vital Building Inspections Sydney are an independent party that can inspect wet areas of your residential or commercial building, whether you currently own it or are interested in acquiring or renting the property.
 We will provide an inspection report within 24 hours of the inspection.
 This will allow you peace of mind before purchasing or signing the lease, you’ll understand the true condition of the property.